-The life technical provisions as at 31 December 2023 have been assessed adopting the Company's methodology and techniques which are compliant with the UK Solvency II framework and are proportionate to the nature, scale and complexity of the business in question.
+The life technical provisions as at 31 December 2024 have been assessed adopting the Company's methodology and techniques which are compliant with the UK Solvency II framework and are proportionate to the nature, scale and complexity of the business in question.

-Technical provisions results as at 31 December 2023 are set out in the table below and split between life and non-life.
+Technical provisions results as at 31 December 2024 are set out in the table below and split between life and non-life.
 No transitional adjustments have been deducted from the technical provisions and there are no volatility adjustments or matching adjustments.
+The Company exited its remaining non-life business during the year.